How to Start a Real Estate Transaction Coordinator Business

 The right communication channels

-You’ll need to establish the right channels to deal with agents, brokers, buyers, and sellers.
+You must establish the proper channels to deal with agents, brokers, buyers, and sellers.

 5. Choose the right transaction coordinator software